 The jit.window can be dragged and resized with the mouse.
-To find out where the window is, use the getstate message, with route pos size.
+To find out where the window is, use the getstate message, with route pos size on the right outlet.

-If you click in the jit.window, the right outlet of the object will produce the message mouse, with position of the click in the window, a flag for mouse down or up and flags for modifier keys: command, shift, caps-lock, option, control.
-Note that the message is only sent on mouse up or down.
+If you click in jit.pwindow or the window opened by jit.window, the right outlet of the object will produce the message mouse, with position of the click in the window, a flag for mouse down or up and flags for modifier keys: command, shift, caps-lock, option, control.
+Messages are sent on mouse down and as the mouse is dragged, with a final message on mouse up.
 The idlemouse message enables mouseidle output when the cursor is over the window without clicking.

 Testing mouse clicks, you will notice you can't get a response from the lower right corner.
 That's because there's an invisible grow box there for resizing the window.
 The grow 0 message will disable resizing, and you will get clicks from the entire window.